 4. Assumed shared aesthetics

 “Make it beautiful” without defining beautiful.
 “Make it elegant” without showing elegance.
-The model picks a default aesthetic from training.
+The model picks a default aesthetic from training, and the default rarely matches the one in your head.

 How to spot it: aesthetic words with no anchor or example.